Explainable AI for microseismic event detection: Results

-When extending to even higher noise amplitudes (up to 5×, Fig.~\ref{fig:harm_noise}), both methods inevitably lose accuracy, but SHAP-based thresholding retains a clear advantage.
-At relative amplitudes around 2.0, the probability-only baseline collapses to F1 $\approx 0.66$, while the SHAP-based approach still holds around F1 $\approx 0.75$.
+\chreplaced{When extending the analysis to even higher noise amplitudes (up to 5×; Fig.~\ref{fig:harm_noise}), both methods inevitably lose accuracy, but SHAP-based thresholding retains a clear advantage in terms of overall F1.} {When extending to even higher noise amplitudes (up to 5×, Fig.~7), both methods inevitably lose accuracy, but SHAP-based thresholding retains a clear advantage.} At relative amplitudes around 2.0, the probability-only baseline collapses to F1 $\approx 0.66$, while the SHAP-based approach still holds around F1 $\approx 0.75$.
 This margin is useful in practice because it means that the error rate goes down by 10 to 15\% even when in highly challenging conditions.

-Collectively, these experiments illustrate that SHAP-gated inference proves advantageous not only on "clean" test sets but also significantly improves resilience against increased noise levels.
-By necessitating adequate $SHAP$ evidence, the system effectively eliminates spurious detections that would otherwise be accepted based solely on probability, while also ensuring that real events, which might be overlooked under conditions of degraded SNR, are accurately identified.